optimex-xyz/evm-smartcontract/docs/Overview.md

 - Manages the list of supported PMMs and their associated accounts.
   - Each PMM can have one or more associated accounts.
   - The L2 contract uses these addresses to validate PMM signatures.
-- Manages the PetaFi Protocol status:
+- Manages the Optimex Protocol status:
   - `Operation`: protocol fully operational.
   - `Suspend`: protocol is in suspension mode.
     - `submitTrade`, `confirmDeposit`, and `selectPMM` are suspended.